VEuPathDB/StaticContent/content/common/wgcna_learn_tab.md

 title: WGCNA Learn tab content
 ---
 <style>
   ul {
     list-style: none;
   }
+  div.static-content details p {
+    margin-left: 1em;
+  }
 </style>

 <div class="static-content">
     <div class="wgcna-help">
         <h3>Learn the basic features of the study explorer</h3>
         <details>
-           <p> <summary>Overview</summary>
+           <summary>Overview</summary>
-            The <b>Study Explorer</b> is an interactive feature that allows you to learn more about a dataset, explore all the variables in the dataset, and perform exploratory data analysis to visualize associations between two or more variables.</p>
+           <p>The <b>Study Explorer</b> is an interactive feature that allows you to learn more about a dataset, explore all the variables in the dataset, and perform exploratory data analysis to visualize associations between two or more variables.</p>
         </details>
        <details>
            <p> <summary>The Dataset Diagram</summary>